 When it comes to WordPress hosting for photographers, I have tried them all.
 Ok, not literally – but a heck of a lot of them.
 I started out with Dreamhost, using their shared hosting platform and eventually their VPS. (virtual private server).
 My website outgrew Dreamhost completely, so I switched to Liquid Web, which is a trusted host that my previous employer was comfortable with.
 In fact, the customer service of Liquid Web is all the rave in the hosting space.

-The downside to leaving Dreamhost for Liquid Web as my solution of WordPress hosting for photographers, was the price.
-I went from $8 a month on Dreamhost’s shared hosting plan, to $20 a month on the VPS plan, to $60 a month on Liquid Web’s VPS. (since writing this, Liquid Web has released less expensive hosting options) The upside, was the speed and reliability.
-While my website had some downtime from major traffic spikes, it was not nearly as much as Dreamhosts.
+The downside to leaving Dreamhost for Liquid Web as my solution of WordPress hosting for photographers was the price.
+I went from $8 a month on Dreamhost’s shared hosting plan, to $20 a month on the VPS plan, to $60 a month on Liquid Web’s VPS. (since writing this, Liquid Web has released less expensive hosting options) The upside was the speed and reliability.
+While my website had some downtime from major traffic spikes, it was not nearly as much as Dreamhost.
 Now, please note that Dreamhost would be suitable for most photographer’s websites.
 It wasn’t for me because my website gets unusually high traffic for a photography website.
-Mainly because I blog about things like this, WordPress hosting for photographers, or WordPress plugins for photographers.
+Mainly because I blog about things like this, WordPress hosting for photographers or WordPress plugins for photographers.
 You get the idea.

 WordPress Hosting For Photographers

-While I have been extremely happy with Liquid Web, I recently decided that I wanted to find a WordPress hosting company that had the following features:
+While I was happy with Liquid Web, I recently decided that I wanted to find a WordPress hosting company that had the following features: